 Chipley is a very small city located in the state of Florida.
 With a population of 3,526 people and five constituent neighborhoods, Chipley is the 305th largest community in Florida.

-Chipley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chipley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chipley is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chipley who work in office and administrative support (17.02%), sales jobs (10.05%), and food service (9.95%).
+There are especially a lot of people living in Chipley who work in sales jobs (15.05%), office and administrative support (13.19%), and maintenance occupations (9.14%).

 Chipley is an extremely ethnically-diverse city.
 The people who call Chipley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chipley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chipley include Italian, English, German, and European.
+Important ancestries of people in Chipley include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Chipley is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.